 - Conservation Covenant Grant Program

-- Undertaking weed control and revegetation projects
+- Undertaking weed control and revegetation projects on Council managed land

 - Liaising with community groups on land management issues